 High altitude training

-Virat Kohlis is seen using an altitude training mask while working out.
-Pro and elite athletes often head to high altitudes regions as a part of their training program.
-But it’s not always practical to head out to high altitudes so athletes subsequently use altitude training masks .
+Virat Kohli’s is seen using an altitude training mask while running.
+Professional athletes often head to high altitudes regions as a part of their training program.
+But since it’s not always practical to head out to high altitudes, therefore athletes subsequently use altitude training masks.